gavinhoward/bc/manuals/development.md

 2. While `longjmp()` is required to be [async-signal-safe][115], if it is invoked by a signal handler that interrupted a non-[async-signal-safe][115] function, then the behavior is undefined.
+3. Any mutation that is not guaranteed to be atomic with respect to signals may be incomplete when a signal arrives.

 Oh boy.